amplication/docs/docs/plugins/plugin-events/create-server-docker-compose.md

 ### fileContent

-The default content of the file as a string.
+The default content of the file is a string.
 If needed, the value can be parsed as an object using a YAML utility.

 In most cases, there is no need to manipulate the property directly.
 Instead, use the `updateProperties` param